Creek War: Georgia campaign

 By August, the Georgia Volunteer Army and state militia had been mobilized in anticipation of war with the Creeks.
 The news of Fort Mims first reached Georgia on September 16, and was taken as legal grounds to begin a military offensive.
 In addition, Benjamin Hawkins wrote to Brigadier General John Floyd on September 30 that the Red Stick war party had "received 25 small guns" at Pensacola.
-The immediate concern of the force was the defense of Georgia's "Indian Line", separating Indian territory from U.S. territory at the Ocmulgee River.
+The immediate concern of the force was the defense of Georgia's Indian Line, separating Indian territory from U.S. territory at the Ocmulgee River.

-The proximity of Jasper and Jones counties to hostile Creek towns resulted in a regiment of Georgia volunteer militia under Major General David Adams.
+The proximity of Jasper and Jones Counties to hostile Creek towns resulted in a regiment of Georgia volunteer militia under Major General David Adams.
 John Floyd was made general of the main Georgia army (in September 1812 and numbering 2,362 men).
-The Georgia Army was aided by Cherokee and independent Creek allies, as well as a number of Georgia volunteer militia.
-Floyd's task was to advance to the junction of the Coosa and Tallapoosa rivers and join the Army of Tennessee.
+The Georgia army was aided by Cherokee and independent Creek allies, as well as a number of Georgia volunteer militia.
+Floyd's task was to advance to the junction of the Coosa and Tallapoosa Rivers and join the Army of Tennessee.

 Due to the state's failure to secure supplies early enough in the year, Floyd gained a few months to train and drill the men at Fort Hawkins.
-On November 24, General Floyd crossed the Chattahoochee and established Fort Mitchell, where he was joined by 300-400 Creek from Coweta, organized under McIntosh.
-With these allies and 950 of his men, Floyd began his advance towards the juncture of the Coosa and Tallapoosa Rivers where he was supposed to rendezvous with Jackson.
+On November 24, General Floyd crossed the Chattahoochee River and established Fort Mitchell, where he was joined by 300-400 Creek from Coweta, organized under McIntosh.
+With these allies and 950 of his men, Floyd began his advance towards the junction of the Coosa and Tallapoosa Rivers, where he was supposed to rendezvous with Jackson.
 His first target was the major town of Autossee on the Tallapoosa River, a Red Stick stronghold only 20 miles from the Coosa River.
 On November 29, he attacked Autossee.
 Floyd's losses were 11 killed and 54 wounded.
 Floyd estimated that 200 Creek were killed.
 Having achieved the destruction of the town, Floyd returned to Fort Mitchell.